 \subsubsection{Impact of Number of Seen and Unseen Users}

-We now consider the open-world scenario (discussed in Section \ref{sec:threat_scenarios}), where at test time the adversary encounters a new set of unseen users when training the attack model.
+In the previous section, we evaluated attacks in a closed-world scenario (\S \ref{sec:threat_scenarios}), where the adversary was aware of every users' existence (i.e., included in prior knowledge).
+We now consider the open-world scenario, where at test-time the adversary additionally encounters model updates generated by \textit{unseen} users (i.e., not in the prior knowledge).
+This introduces the challenge of differentiating between seen and unseen identities when deanonymizing.

-\myparagraph{User Split} We split the users $\userset$ into three variably-sized disjoint sets: (a) $\userset_{\text{unseen}}$: prior data is unavailable and should be classified as unseen at test-time; (b) $\userset_{\text{seen}}$: prior data is available and should be deanonymized at test-time; and (c) $\userset_\text{holdout}$: these users are reserved purely for training purposes.
+\myparagraph{User Split} In our experimental setup, we split the users $\userset$ into three variably-sized disjoint sets: (a) $\userset_{\text{unseen}}$: prior data is unavailable and should be classified as unseen at test-time; (b) $\userset_{\text{seen}}$: prior data is available and should be deanonymized at test-time; and (c) $\userset_\text{holdout}$: these users are reserved purely for training purposes.

 \myparagraph{Re-identification Setup} Previously in the closed-world scenario, we trained the MLP (\S\ref{sec:threat_attacks}) classifier $f^{\text{re-id}}: \Delta\vecw_k \rightarrow u$ with $|\userset|$ classes representing all users at test time.
 Now we train a similar classifier over $|\userset_{\text{seen}}| + 1$ output classes with the additional class \texttt{unseen} collectively denoting unseen users.
-During training, we use users $\userset_\text{holdout}$ and their parameter deltas to train the \texttt{unseen} class.
+During training, we use users $\userset_\text{holdout}$ and their parameter updates to train the \texttt{unseen} class.

-\myparagraph{Matching Setup} We train a Siamese network (\S\ref{sec:threat_attacks}) using parameter deltas from held-out and seen set of users.
+\myparagraph{Matching Setup} We train a Siamese network (\S\ref{sec:threat_attacks}) using parameter updates from held-out and seen set of users.
 Given a pair $(\Delta\vecw_i, \Delta\vecw_j)$, the network predicts the probability $\mathbb{P}[i = j]$ of being generated by the same user.